dnldelarosa/Rmdx/README.md

   - html format with toc in lateral.

-  - add spanish language suport for tables and figures labels
+  - add spanish language support for tables and figures labels